-The RCC offers an attractive compensation package including a yearly gross salary between 38,000 – 60,500 Euros (based on the tariff contracts for public service, level E13, commensurate with experience) and 30 days paid vacation.
+The RCC offers an attractive compensation package, based on the tariff contracts for public service, 65% of level E13, commensurate with experience, and 30 days paid vacation.
 Working hours are flexible, and the RCC offers a family-friendly working environment.
 The RCC can also assist, if necessary, with work permits and visas.
 As the candidate will be a state employee, they are required to have German health insurance and make contributions to the German tax and social welfare system.
-We especially welcome applications from women.
+We welcome applications from women.

 Also possible in a part-time capacity.People with disabilities who are equally as qualified as other applicants will receive preferential treatment.

-To apply, please send your cover letter, CV (max.
-4 pages), an academic writing sample (max.
-2 pages), and the contact information of two references in a single PDF document to firstname.lastname@example.org by 30 September 2022.
+Please send your cover letter, CV (max. four pages), an academic writing sample (max. two pages), and the contact information of two references in a single PDF document to firstname.lastname@example.org by December 1, 2022.